serviceberry3/serviceberry3.github.io/pages/play.markdown

     loved by exchange students, Yale students, and <a href="https://www.nchs.cc">North Central High School</a> students alike.
 Best known for his love of hot tubs, travel, and laid-back party hosting, he was misplaced in a warehouse in 2020.
 Come home, Bob.
 We miss you.
-    In loving memory: a Flask site served by Nginx->Gunicorn on a Vagrant VM running on a home server.</p>
+    In loving memory: a Flask site served by Nginx->Gunicorn on a Vagrant VM running on a home server.
+The site is now available at <a href="http://bobthebuildr.co.uk">bobthebuildr.co.uk</a> when connected to YaleSecure.
+Use Chrome or Firefox.</p>
 </div>
 <div class="project">
 <h1 class="text-5xl">